Curriculum Maps and Resources

 Health & Physical Education

-The Stop and Think Social Skills Program contains role playing and group activities, this nationally recognized program addresses four developmental levels and helps students learn interpersonal, survival, problem-solving, and conflict resolution skills.
-This program is used with students in kindergarten through sixth grade.
+The Stop and Think Social Skills Program contains role playing and group activities.
+This nationally recognized program addresses four developmental levels and helps students learn interpersonal, survival, problem-solving, and conflict resolution skills.
+Along with teachers and staff using Stop and Think in grades k-8, elementary school counselors in SCSD#1 use an adopted program called Second Step as their resource to teach all children in grades k-5 social and emotional learning.